Leadership Evanston Signature Program

-This year we celebrate 30 Years.
-We develop knowledgeable community stewards who are willing to roll up their sleeves to get things done for Evanston.
+For the past thirty-one years, Leadership Evanston has connected community members willing to roll up their sleeves to get things done for Evanston.

-- Be able to attend all class sessions.
-At most, participants may miss two sessions.
+- Be able to attend all class sessions

-- Be willing and able to spend four to six hours per month outside of class on a team project.
+- Be willing to spend four to six hours per month outside of class on a team project

 Leadership Evanston participants include staff of local companies and institutions, educators, clergy, small business owners, and volunteers involved in non-profits, schools, sports organizations and faith communities.

-For further information, contact Jennifer Moran, Director of Leadership and Training.
+For further information, contact Karli Butler, Leadership Evanston co-facilitator.

-Each month, participants use Evanston as a learning laboratory to absorb and practice leadership skills.
-During class sessions, participants meet and work with Evanston leaders, from elected officials to grassroots organizers.
-In addition to class sessions, participants have some reading and experiential homework.
+Each month, participants use Evanston as a learning laboratory.
+During the two monthly sessions, participants meet and work with Evanston leaders, from elected officials to grassroots organizers.
+In addition, participants have reading and experiential homework.

-LE XXX will focus on three areas to help participants grow as local leaders:
+LE XXXII will focus on three areas to help participants grow as local leaders:

 - Training in community leadership skills, including foundations of adaptive leadership, effective advocacy and organizing, successful team building, restorative practices and interpersonal communication, creative problem solving, and conflict resolution, as well as visioning, consensus building, and public speaking.